New Video Series: Dr Amanda Gummer on Learning and Working from Home

 - Pick your battles - these are unusual times and it’s ok to relax usual rules a little and give yourself a break.
 Hang in there, you’re doing an amazing job.

 How do I keep my kids entertained at home whilst on lockdown?

 In a digital age, many of us are being asked to work from home - which can have real benefits, but when coupled with the children being at home too and not being able to go out much to get a break and change of scenery, it can easily become a toxic environment and negatively impact your (and your family’s) wellbeing.

 Here are a few tips from the Parent-Centred Parenting model to help you manage working from home:

 - Talk about this with the whole family - if you have a shared computer, decide who gets to use it when.
 Make a plan that works for the whole family, even if that means getting up early or staying up later to get some tasks done whilst there’s relative peace in the house.

-- Get the kids to help with some of the household activities - if they’re old enough ask them to make dinner whilst you work so you can then enjoy family time together.
+- Get the children to help with some of the household activities - if they’re old enough, ask them to make dinner whilst you work so you can then enjoy family time together.

 - Encourage children to make their own fun - don’t feel that you have to be their entertainer.
 Give them lots of positive reinforcement if they are able to amuse themselves (not just on a screen) and let you complete your work.
 You’re helping them learn a lot about themselves and develop decision-making skills and initiative so there’s no reason to feel guilty about it.